 Dr Sam KirkhamLecturer

 I am interested in the interdisciplinary study of speech, sound and language.
-My research focuses on how people produce the sounds of speech, how this varies between languages and dialects, and what this means for our understanding of human culture and identity.
-I do fieldwork and laboratory research to address descriptive and theoretical questions in these areas, using methods such as acoustic analysis, vocal tract imaging, statistical modelling, and ethnographic fieldwork.
-Much of my research is cross-linguistic and cross-dialectal, focusing on languages such Twi, Sylheti, Punjabi, Scottish Gaelic, and varieties of English across the UK and beyond.
+My research focuses on how people produce the sounds of speech, with a focus on the physical mechanisms of speech and how this varies between languages and dialects.
+I do fieldwork and laboratory research to address descriptive and theoretical questions in this area, using methods such as acoustic analysis, vocal tract imaging, articulatory modelling, statistical modelling, and fieldwork.
+Much of my research is cross-linguistic and cross-dialectal, focusing on languages such Punjabi, Scottish Gaelic, Twi, Sylheti, and varieties of English across the UK and beyond.
 My interests cluster into the following areas:

 Acoustic-articulatory dynamics of speech production My current research investigates the dynamic aspects of speech production using acoustic analysis, ultrasound tongue imaging and electromagnetic articulography.
-I am particularly interested in the relationship between dynamic vocal tract kinematics and phonological contrast and how this varies between different linguistic systems.
-This includes work on the articulatory basis of vowel targets, dynamic acoustic-articulatory relations, and the articulatory exponents of phonological contrast.
-I also have a soft spot for lateral consonants.
+I am particularly interested in the relationship between dynamic vocal tract kinematics and phonological structure, as well as how these relations vary between different linguistic systems.

 - Targets and dynamics in speech (with Patrycja Strycharczuk, Manchester; AHRC-funded 2019-22)